Home 1999-2001 2002-3 2004-6 2007 2008 2009 2010 2011

 • Socks.
 I use several types of socks.
 The most common are 1000-mile socks, and these work perfectly well for me.
 Ensure you get the walkers version of these socks rather than the thinner runners version.
 I usually wear my socks for an hour or so before I go on a walk as it appears to help reduce blisters as the seams move to sit on the right place on my feet.
 Recently I have started using Meindl Air Revolution anatomical socks, which seem to be performing quite well.

 • Hats.
 I have a couple of balaclavas that helps keep the cold out whilst camping (a thin one for spring and autumn, and a thicker one for use in winter).
 For general walking use I use an excellent Tilley hat.
-I can honestly say that this hat was a boon during the whole of my Pennine Way walk, except for the section over Laddow rocks where the wind kept on trying to blow it off.
+I can honestly say that this hat was a boon during the whole of my Pennine Way walk, except for the section over Laddow rocks where the wind kept on trying to blow it off, and really proved its worth on the coastal trip.
 This hat is manly used as a sunhat during the summer, but it is also fairly good in light rain as well.
 This hat has now lasted over seven years of rough walking, and is still in very good condition.

 • Waterproof trousers.
 I currently use a pair of black Craghoppers Pakka Overtrousers, medium sized.
 These roll up into a convenient size in their own bag, which akes them easier to stoe in my rucksack and will hopefully protect them slightly, as I have often suffered from ripped overtrousers.